Neville St George: New Zealand selection

 St George was then named in the New Zealand test side to play against the touring Queensland side.
 His weight was given as 13 stone, 3 pounds.
 The Auckland Star said “St George, who has given some fine exhibitions of hooking this season, will be making his first appearance in big football, but he has earned his place and can be relied upon to get his share of the ball”.
-He would be between his Devonport team mate Jim O'Brien, and Ernie Herring of Athletic and was matched against Jim Bennett who played had played 3 matches for Australia in 1924 and would represent Queensland on 36 occasions from 1921 to 1930.
+He would be between his Devonport teammate Jim O'Brien, and Ernie Herring of Athletic and was matched against Jim Bennett who played had played 3 matches for Australia in 1924 and would represent Queensland on 36 occasions from 1921 to 1930.

-The first test was played on September 5 at Carlaw Park and saw 18,000 spectators in attendance.
+The first test was played on 5 September at Carlaw Park and saw 18,000 spectators in attendance.
 New Zealand won a thrilling match by 25 points to 24.
 Queensland had led 19 to 5 at one point before a spirited comeback by the New Zealand side with St George involved in several attacking movements.
 After the match the Auckland Star said that “Herring, Singe and St George were good”.
 He was then named in the Auckland side to play the tourists in a midweek fixture, once again matched up with Jim Bennett.
 This time he stood between Jim O'Brien once more and his name sake Jim O'Brien of Marist Old Boys.
 Auckland drew the match 18-18 once again at Carlaw Park before a crowd of 6,000.

-St George was then selected for the New Zealand side for the second test, again at Carlaw Park, on September 13.
+St George was then selected for the New Zealand side for the second test, again at Carlaw Park, on 13 September.
 This time his propping partner would be the Marist version of Jim O'Brien and Ernie Herring once more on his other side.
 And for the third time he was against Jim Bennett in the middle of the Queensland front row.
 The Devonport Jim O'Brien dropping back into the second row.
 Queensland ran out comfortable winners by 35 points to 14.
 The Herald said that “the visiting forwards played solidly and won the ball from the scrum on the majority of occasions, although the New Zealand hooker, St George, did his part well”.
-St George’s final match of the season was for Auckland in a Northern Union Challenge Cup match against South Auckland.
+St George's final match of the season was for Auckland in a Northern Union Challenge Cup match against South Auckland.
 After trailing for some time Auckland came back strongly to win 36 to 19.
 St George scored Auckland's final try late in the match after he “broke away and ran over to score” with Frank Delgrosso converting.